Spend some time in a tropical paradise! These are the Top 10 Things to Do in the Abacos.

 If you are staying on Elbow Cay you can take your golf cart to the end of the island or go by boat.
 The bent swaying palm trees are enchanting.

 Hope Town is an adorable colonial town on Elbow Cay.
 The main streets only allow pedestrians and bikes.
-There are adorable shops, a delightful coffee shop with fresh made muffins…
+There are adorable shops, a delightful coffee shop with freshly made muffins…

 and wonderful restaurants.
 There is also an iconic lighthouse to see!